 The classification provisions could also have the effect of discouraging a third party from initiating a proxy contest, making a tender or exchange offer or otherwise attempting to obtain control of CDI, even though such an attempt might be beneficial to the Company and its shareholders.
 These provisions could thus increase the likelihood that incumbent directors will retain their positions.
 In addition, the classification provisions may discourage accumulations of large blocks of the Common Stock that are effected for purposes of changing the composition of the Board of Directors.
-Accordingly, shareholders could be deprived of certain opportunities to sell their shares of Common Stock at a higher market price than might otherwise be the case.
+Accordingly, shareholders at a higher market price than might otherwise be the case.